Finnoy Travel - Travel Stories and Reviews

 On the peak of Saana Fjell, there is a postbox where every hiker can sign a guestbook.

 We visited also Lake Kilpisjärvi, Tshahkal Waterfall and Kilpis Center.
-If we would have had a little more time, we would have visited three-country Cairn.
+If we had had more time, we would have visited three countries, including Cairn.
 A short boat ride would have taken us to a point where it is possible to step into Finland, Sweden and Norway at the same time.

 Tshahkal waterfall